Carrot Banana Bread

 Instructions

-• Preheat oven to 350°F and spray a loaf pan with nonstick cooking spray.
+• Preheat the oven to 350°F. Line a loaf pan with parchment paper.

-• In a medium bowl, whisk flour, baking soda, cinnamon, and salt.
+• In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt.
 Set aside.

-• In a stand mixer with a whisk attachment or in a large bowl with a hand mixer, mix butter and sugar until light and fluffy, 2 minutes.
-Add eggs, one at a time, until incorporated.
-Add the bananas, applesauce and vanilla extract and mix to combine.
-Add dry ingredients and mix until no streaks remain.
-Fold in carrots and pecans until combined.
+• In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a hand mixer, cream the butter and brown sugar on medium speed for 2 minutes, until light and fluffy.
+Add the eggs, one at a time, mixing until incorporated after each addition.
+Add the mashed bananas and vanilla extract and mix until combined.

 Notes